 At 12.5mm thick, the Matebook X is slightly thinner than the 13.1mm MacBook.
-And until Apple’s hardware updates earlier this week, the Matebook X was more powerful than the MacBook.
-Now both laptops get either an Intel Core i5 or i7 processor and either 256GB or 512GB of storage.
+And while Apple recently made hardware updates to its notebooks, the Matebook X is still more powerful than the MacBook.
+The Matebook X is configured with either an Intel Core i5-7200U or an i7-7500U processor option (far more capable than the Y-series Intel Core processors on the MacBook) and either 256GB or 512GB of storage.

 The MacBook can max out at 16GB of RAM, however, while the MateBook X goes up to 8GB.
 Both companies claim up to 10 hours of battery life on their laptops (12 hours on the MacBook, if you’re just playing iTunes movies).